luizpvas/turbo-replay/README.md

 Because the sequence number is sequential, clients know what the next value is expected to be.
 If an arrived `sequence_number` doesn't match the expected value, it means the client missed a message.

-> The sequence number ensures clients can detect missed messages even without a disconnect event.

-When the client notices they missed an event, they ask the server to resend messages after the last known sequence number.
+When the client notices they missed an event, either by an unexpected sequence number of disconnect event, they ask the server to resend messages since the last known sequence number.

 ### I like to broadcast lots of stuff, isn't the cache too much overhead?